paypal/docker-selion/README.md

 Images included here:
 - __selion/base__: Base image which includes Java runtime, Selenium + SeLion JAR files
 - __selion/hub__: Image for running a Selion Grid Hub
-- __selion/hubsauce__: Image for running a SeLion Grid SauceLabs hub
 - __selion/node-base__: Base image for the SeLion node images
 - __selion/node-chrome__: SeLion node with Chrome installed, needs to be connected to a SeLion Grid Hub
 - __selion/node-firefox__: SeLion node with Firefox installed, needs to be connected to a SeLion Grid Hub